 The Company operates most of its branches on leased premises.
-The Company leases 6,571 square metres of branch premises in Latvia - 3,480 square meters in Riga and 3090 square meters across the regions.
-As of the date of this Prospectus the Company has entered into around 88 lease agreements with various third parties, which may be renewed from time to time.
+The Company leases around 7 thousand square metres of branch premises in Latvia - around 3.5 thousand square meters in Riga and around 3.5 thousand square meters across the regions.
+As of the date of this Prospectus the Company has entered into around 92 lease agreements with various third parties, which may be renewed from time to time.
 Any delay or failure to renew the lease agreements on terms and conditions favourable to the Company may force the Company to move some of its branches to new premises.
 The Company may incur expenses in relation to such relocation, which may affect the results of operations of the Company.
 All lease agreements are not due to expire at the same time.